apache/hudi/website/docs/quick-start-guide.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide provides a quick peek at Hudi's capabilities using spark-shell.
-Using Spark datasources, we will walk through code snippets that allows you to insert and update a Hudi table of default table type:
+This guide provides a quick peek at Hudi's capabilities using spark.
+Using Spark datasources, pyspark and Spark SQL, we will walk through code snippets that allows you to insert, update and query a Hudi table.
-[Copy on Write](/docs/table_types#copy-on-write-table).
-After each write operation we will also show how to read the data both snapshot and incrementally.

 ## Setup